smartstore/SmartStoreNET/README.md

 A comprehensive set of tools for CRM & CMS, sales, marketing, payment & shipping handling among others makes SmartStore.NET a powerful all-in-one solution fulfilling all your needs... totally FREE!

-**SmartStore.NET delivers a beautiful and configurable shop frontend out-of-the-box** built with a design approach on the highest level, including components like Twitter Bootstrap, Less CSS and others.
+**SmartStore.NET delivers a beautiful and configurable shop frontend out-of-the-box** built with a design approach on the highest level, including components like `Twitter Bootstrap`, `Less CSS` and others.
 The innovative ShopBar, a powerful layered navigation, reviews & ratings, an optimized checkout process... they all provide a perfect shopping experience to your buyers.

-The state-of-the-art architecture of SmartStore.NET - with ASP.NET 4.5 + MVC 5, Entity Framework 6 and Domain Driven Design approach - makes it easy to extend, extremely flexible and essentially fun to work with ;-)
+The state-of-the-art architecture of SmartStore.NET - with `ASP.NET 4.5` + `MVC 5`, `Entity Framework 6` and Domain Driven Design approach - makes it easy to extend, extremely flexible and essentially fun to work with ;-)

 * **Website:** [http://www.smartstore.com/net](http://www.smartstore.com/net)
 * **Community:** [http://community.smartstore.com](http://community.smartstore.com)